-The owner of the popular clothing boutique The Snob has recently opened a beautiful new gallery in San Marco Square, a quaint Jacksonville neighborhood.
+The owner of the popular clothing boutique The Snob has opened a beautiful gallery in San Marco Square, a quaint Jacksonville neighborhood.
 Stop in and peruse high-quality works from local artists, from ceramics to oils to acrylics.

 1930 San Marco Blvd., Jacksonville